uva-cs/cs4102-f21/courselogistics/index.md

 The course contains exactly **10 quizzes** (one per module).
 Each quiz can be taken multiple times, and each quiz can be in one of 3 states:

-- **Not Passed**: The quiz has not been passed to any level of satisfaction yet.
+- **Incomplete**: The quiz has not been passed to any level of satisfaction yet.
 - **Pass**: The student has shown sufficient knowledge in this topic area.
 - **High Pass**: The student has shown significant or near perfect knowledge in this topic area.